(Disclosure: Some of the links below may be affiliate links)

 - The Total Expense Ratio (TER).
 How much the fund is charging on your assets is very important.
 You want to limit the fees to a minimum.

 - The number of stocks.
 Even though several funds follow the same index, they may have a different number of stocks.
-For instance, they may too small to replicate the index correctly.
+For instance, they may be too small to replicate the index correctly.

 Finalizing our example portfolio